mariaigosheva/quote-generator/README.md

-🌟 Modern Quote Generator – Interactive Web App
+##🌟 Modern Quote Generator – Interactive Web App

 This repository (modern-quote-generator) contains a modern, interactive quote generator.
 The app displays inspiring quotes with animated text, crossfading background images, and a glassmorphic quote box.
 Users can click the quote box to see the next random quote.

+---

-🚀 Live Demo
+##🚀 Live Demo

 🔗 View Demo

 (Replace with your hosted link if available)

+---

-✨ Features
+##✨ Features

-📝 Random Quotes – A collection of motivational and inspiring quotes.
+- **Random Quotes** – A collection of motivational and inspiring quotes.

-🎨 Animated Backgrounds – Crossfading images with subtle Ken Burns effect.
+- **Animated Backgrounds** – Crossfading images with subtle Ken Burns effect.

-🪟 Glassmorphic Quote Box – Semi-transparent, modern design with blurred background.
+- **Glassmorphic Quote Box** – Semi-transparent, modern design with blurred background.

-✨ Text Animations – Smooth fade-up effect for quotes and authors.
+- **Text Animations** – Smooth fade-up effect for quotes and authors.

-👆 Manual Interaction – Click the quote box to display a new random quote.
+- **Manual Interaction** – Click the quote box to display a new random quote.

-📱 Responsive Design – Works perfectly on desktop, tablet, and mobile.
+- **Responsive Design** – Works perfectly on desktop, tablet, and mobile.

+---

-🛠️ Tech Stack
+##🛠️ Tech Stack

-HTML5 – Semantic markup for structure and accessibility.
+- **HTML5** – Semantic markup for structure and accessibility.

-CSS3 – Glassmorphism, animations, and responsive styling.
+- **CSS3** – Glassmorphism, animations, and responsive styling.

-JavaScript (Vanilla) – Randomized quotes, crossfade backgrounds, and manual click functionality.
+- **JavaScript (Vanilla)** – Randomized quotes, crossfade backgrounds, and manual click functionality.

+---

-🎨 Notes
+##🎨 Notes

 Fully manual interaction; no autoplay or sound.